This blog may contain affiliate links. Read our disclosure policy for more info.

 Let’s face it, Toronto is a huge city with practically endless options when it comes to hotels.
 But, not all hotels are created equal – you want to ensure you book a place with an amazing location and even better amenities, which narrows down your choices.

-Luckily, I’ve done the work for you and handpicked some of the best places to stay in the city.
-The below hotels all have an ideal central location as well as everything you need to have a comfortable stay!
+I’ve handpicked some of the best places to stay in the city – the below hotels all have an ideal central location as well as everything you need to have a comfortable stay!

 The SoHo Hotel (Moderately-priced Boutique Hotel – $$)